bollu/bollu.github.io/content/blog/ghc-micro-optimisations-or-why-proc-points-suck.md

 +++

+Note: I'm putting this up because college has started again, and I'm not finding enough time to polish this up.
+However, I do want to come back to this and work on this.
+I'm publishing this semi-unformatted because I think the finding is interesting.

+# Introduction

-On working on [`simplexhc`](http://github.com/bollu/simplexhc-cpp), a custom haskell-to-llvm compiler, I've noticed several strange performance behaviours of [`GHC (Glasgow haskell compiler)`]().
+On working on [`simplexhc`](http://github.com/bollu/simplexhc-cpp), a custom haskell-to-llvm compiler, I've noticed several strange performance behaviours of [`GHC (Glasgow haskell compiler)`](https://wiki.haskell.org/GHC).
 Under certain benchmarks, GHC is slower than C by **2x to 3x**, and this GHC slowdown **grows non-linearly with problem size**.
 This is the story of identifying the source of the slowdown.
 I don't yet have a good solution, however.

-There were the compilers ompilers used where gathering data:
+There were the compilers used where gathering data:
 - GHC, `-O3` pass pipeline, native backend.
 - Clang, with `-O3` pass pipeline.